Concatenate Strings in Python [With Examples]

 Concatenate Strings in a For Loop

-A common scenario is having to create a string from a list also based on specific conditions that have to be met by the elements of the list.
+A common scenario is having to create a string from a list also based on specific conditions to be met by the elements of the list.

-For example, let’s say we have a list of domains and we want to create a string that contains all the domains except two of them.
+For example, let’s say we have a list of domains and want to create a string containing all the domains except two.

 This is something we would do using a Python for loop: